inertia186/cobblebot/README.md

 does not require an operational cache migration or flush.
 Resque payloads and Redis keys are independent of these Rails message and cache formats.

-Each scheduled watchdog job is a one-shot maintenance pass; it does not sleep or replenish its own queue.
-During that pass, the worker queue policy keeps one pending standby for the five-minute log monitor and, when enabled, IRC.
+Each dispatched watchdog is a one-shot maintenance pass; it does not sleep or replenish its own queue.
+During that pass, the worker queue policy atomically keeps one pending standby for the five-minute log monitor and, when enabled, IRC.
 Active jobs are deliberately not counted toward that pending standby.
 If IRC is disabled, pending IRC jobs are cleared, but an already-running IRC worker is not terminated.

+Matching callbacks use a PostgreSQL advisory lock or, on SQLite, an OS file lock scoped to the callback ID, then reload and recheck cooldown readiness.
+The lock does not hold a database transaction across callback code, which may sleep, perform external side effects, or start a background thread.
+Concurrent log handlers therefore cannot execute the same callback during one cooldown window.
+A normally rescued command error retains the existing error and cooldown records; termination releases the lock and leaves the callback available for retry.

 ### Take it for a spin